What is the semantic web?

 The concept is to offer people the information they're looking for at the time they need it.
 One of its key philosophies is that although the information presented on the internet is useful, it's not always needed at every point.

 Because the majority of data is created using forms and then converted into HTML, there's no way all data can be managed by everyone at all times.
-The semantic web makes this information more useful to everyone because it can be repurposed.
+The semantic web makes this information more useful because it can be repurposed.

-The semantic web essentially allows for the connection of information using a network that can be easily read by machines, whether that's computers, IoT devices, mobile phones, or other devices commonly used to access information.
+The semantic web essentially allows for the connection of information using a network that can be easily read by machines, whether traditional computers, IoT devices, mobile phones, or other devices commonly used to access information.

 The most important part of semantic web technologies is Resource Description Framework (RDF).
 This is a common framework for describing resources.
 It can represent metadata that can be parsed and processed by systems rather than just displayed to users.

 By situating the linked data in a location that can be used by the public, users will be able to pour through the data and information they possess to discover intricate relationships.
-This helps to make the data easier to analyse and significantly increases the value of the original data.
+This helps to make the data easier to analyze and significantly increases the value of the original data.

 Reinvention starts with cloud migration of your data infrastructure